dailymotion/vast-client-js/docs/api/vast-parser.md

 * [Methods](#methods)

 ### Error tracking
-Whenever an error occurs during the VAST parsing, the parser will call on his own all related tracking error URLs.
+Whenever an error occurs during the VAST parsing, the parser will call automatically all related tracking error URLs.
 Reported errors are:

 * `no_ad`: The VAST document is empty